DTW-DanWard/OctopusDeployUtilities/readme.md

 * It post-processes your export data to simplify and improve usage.
 For example it automatically adds id -> name lookup information so you can view/work with something like ```EnvironmentName = 'Production-West'``` instead of ```Environment = 'Environments-37'```.
 It also adds deploy process and variable configuration directly to each project file.
 And more!
 * It's written in [PowerShell Core](https://github.com/PowerShell/PowerShell) so it runs on any OS - but also runs great in Windows PowerShell 5.
 * It stores all data in JSON files so you can work on it with any language.
 * It comes with helper tools written in PowerShell.
 One tool aggregates all the data in an export into a single object for easy parsing.
 Other tools help you test/filter your projects based on type.
-Other tools allow you to search your Octopus Deploy configuration and your application code configuration files (web.config, etc.) to see where Octopus Deploy variables are actually being used (coming soon - on roadmap).
+Other tools allow you to search your Octopus Deploy configuration and your application code configuration files (web.config, etc.) to see where Octopus Deploy variables are actually being used (coming soon - on road map).

 ## OK, Let's Get Going Already!